rust-lang/rfcs/text/0000-target-extension.md

-Rust language is aimed to be used on different operating systems following themself there own rules.
-In particular, each operating systems have proper way to deal with breaking changes: if Linux tends to forbid breaking changes by policy, all others systems doesn't have such rule.
+Rust language is aimed to be used on different operating systems following themself there own rules.In particular, each operating systems have proper way to deal with breaking changes: if Linux tends to forbid breaking changes by policy, all others systems doesn't have such rule.
 As Rust language tend to be a stable language, having a stable way to describe breaking changes on the OS